Good Areas to Stay in Tokyo: A Guide to the Best Neighborhoods for the First-Timers

 Hotel recommendations for foodies in Tokyo

 I’m not about to list 16 hotels for you to choose from.
 Since there are so many neighborhoods in Tokyo that can be thought of as “foodie-friendly”, you’ll need to do your own research based on the area you choose.
+Hotel prices in these foodie neighborhoods can vary widely depending on location, amenities, and the type of hotel, with some areas offering more budget-friendly options and others featuring higher-end stays.

-To be honest, I don’t even really want to tell you where to stay if you want to eat well, because I know (from my experience with myself) how annoyingly unique and high maintenance someone’s food obsession can be.
+To be honest, I don’t even really want to tell you where to stay if you want to eat well, because I know (from my experience with myself) how annoyingly unique and high-maintenance someone’s food obsession can be.
 I wouldn’t dare bring your disappointment onto myself and face the wrath of an angry foodie.
-I can see it now: “Jan said I’d eat well close to this hotel but the [whichever food you were dissatisfied with] was too dry/small/chewy/bland and now I hate Jan forever and think he cannot be trusted!!”.
+I can see it now: “Jan said I’d eat well close to this hotel, but the [whichever food you were dissatisfied with] was too dry/small/chewy/bland and now I hate Jan forever and think he cannot be trusted!!”.

 Like I said, I chose to stay in Nongha Hotel Akihabara, because it has a good onsite restaurant, which is key for me.

 But if you want to take your food travel to the next level, I have to mention this hotel, more as a curiosity than a real recommendation (I haven’t stayed there): ANA InterContinental Tokyo.
-It has 12 restaurants and bars on site, including Michelin-star Pierre Gagnaire Restaurant and an award-winning cocktail bar on the top floor.
+It has 12 restaurants and bars on site, including Michelin-starred Pierre Gagnaire Restaurant and an award-winning cocktail bar on the top floor.
 You know, in case you really just want to spend all your time in Tokyo eating and drinking.

 3. Best area to stay in Tokyo for families: The one the parents will enjoy… or Ueno